 You will often see ads for vehicles that have been garage kept.
 These vehicles are always in better shape than those that were sitting on the roads.
-This is because the air pollution, weather, and UV-rays of the sun can take a terrible toll on the exterior of any vehicle.
-If you don’t have the luxury of a garage to keep your car, you should in the very least use a car cover to keep it out of the elements.
+This is because the air pollution, weather, and UV-rays of the sun.
+This can take a terrible toll on the exterior of any vehicle.
+Do you have the luxury of a garage to keep your car?
+You should in the very least use a car cover to keep it out of the elements.

-Aside from regular oil changes with a quality synthetic fluid, it is important to use lubricants like White Lithium Grease on hinges and graphite in door locks to keep them lubricated and running smoothly.
+Aside from regular oil changes with a quality synthetic fluid, it is important to use lubricants.
+Using White Lithium Grease on hinges and graphite in door locks to keep them lubricated and running smoothly.